cambyse/PO-LGP/README.student.md

 You should make yourselves familiar with git before you proceed!

 This is how you get access to the `mlr_repo`.
-Your supervisor will give you access to the gitlab server which host the code.
+Your supervisor will give you access to the gitlab server which hosts the code.
 Login here: https://sully.informatik.uni-stuttgart.de/gitlab/
 Add your ssh-key in you profile.